Student representatives

 • international students across the partnership.

-We also have a dedicated Equality, Diversity and Inclusion Student Champion to represent this important area across the partnership.
+We also have a dedicated Equality, Diversity and Inclusion Student Champion to represent this important area across the partnership, who is then supported by the EDI Student Support Champions.

 Bath